Skip to main content

 Why it matters

-A systematic, feel-based reading method reduces the day-to-day subjectivity of purely visual break reading, giving a golfer a repeatable process rather than relying on eyeballing alone.
+A systematic, feel-based reading method reduces the day-to-day subjectivity of purely visual break reading.
+This gives a golfer a repeatable process rather than relying on eyeballing alone.

 Common mistakes

-• Adopting the method without practicing the feel-to-number conversion enough for it to become reliable, producing inconsistent reads that undermine confidence in the system.
+• Adopting the method without practicing the feel-to-number conversion enough for it to become reliable, producing uneven reads that undermine confidence in the system.

 • Treating it as the only correct green-reading method rather than one legitimate systematic approach among several.